texas tenant screening services

 Check with the federal standards found on hud.gov to ensure you are not discriminating against any protected classes, such as disability, age, familial status and others.

-• In the event that two or more people apply for a rental property and you reject one of them, all of the applicants are considered as rejected.
+- If two or more people apply for a rental property and one of them is rejected, all applicants must be rejected as well.

 Again, we suggest reading this detailed guide for more information that is specific to the state of Texas.